#INCLUDE filename="include_head.html"><#INCLUDE filename="include_header.html" > <#INCLUDE filename="include_menu.html" restriction="IsValidSession">

 To place requests from the Online Archives of California collection guides, use the search tool to find the collection you want to view.
 Then click on the "Request items" button at the top of the collection guide.
 This action will prompt you to log in to your Aeon account.
 Select checkboxes (up to 20 boxes) you would like to view, select your first date of use, and submit for retrieval at the bottom the page.
 If you need to add additional information to your request, do so before you schedule your retrieval or keep the item in your Save for Later list.

-You may have 20 active requests at one time.
-You may have an unlimited number of requests saved for later.
-Once you schedule retrieval, the request becomes active.
+You may have 20 requests on hold at one time.
 Saved requests and duplication orders do not count towards your limit.

 Retrievals should be scheduled in advance in your Aeon account by selecting the date of your visit.
 You must submit requests at least two full business days in advance, as not all material is immediately available.
 You may have 20 active requests at one time and save an unlimited number of requests for later.
 Once retrieved, materials will be held for 48 hours.